MarcusMKappa/knime/README.md

 I am competent in delegating tasks, time management and process planning.
 Besides credit risk, my current interests also include areas such as Data Science or Product Management, in which I would like to deepen my knowledge.

 The last years of my career, I have spent developing my interest in the field of futures trading, using machine learning algorithms and artificial intelligence.
 In addition, I served as a credit risk consultant for business clients.
-I also developed my skills in analytical environments such as KNIME, and became familiar with Data Science and Machine Learning.
+I also developed my skills in analytical environments such as KNIME and Python, and became familiar with Data Science and Machine Learning.